omomotyuk/NSS.CSharp-01.30-Health_Care_Assist_Provider/README.md

 - List of available Date and Time to schedule an appointment (drop-down select menu)
 - And then clicks on the Submit button
 Then the DiagnosesAppointment item should be created

+11. Given a Patient wants to add a comment for appointment When the Patient clicks on the Appointment item in the navigation bar Then the list of Appointments should be presented with the Add comment button.

 ## ERD: